 My thoughts on the Good Molecules Instant Cleansing Balm haven’t changed a bit from my original first impressions.
 I’m honestly not a fan of cleansing balms in general, I always manage to get them in my eyes and they make my eyesight blurry while I try to flush my eyes out.

-I’ve tried a lot of different cleansing balms like the Clinique Take the Day Off balm ($30 for 3.8 oz) and the Farmacy Green Clean ($38 for 3.4 oz) and I have to say that this one is my favourite.
+I’ve tried a lot of different cleansing balms like the Clinique Take the Day Off balm ($30 for 3.8 oz) and the Farmacy Green Clean ($38 for 3.4 oz) and I have to say that the Good Molecules Cleansing Balm is my favourite.
 It performs at the very least the same as the other two for a fraction of the price.

 - Sea Buckthorn Oil